libsdl-org/SDL/docs/README-migration.md

 SDL_GetRendererInfo() has been removed.
 The name of a renderer can be retrieved using SDL_GetRendererName(), and the other information is available as properties on the renderer.

+Textures are created with SDL_SCALEMODE_LINEAR by default, and use SDL_BLENDMODE_BLEND by default if they are created with a format that has an alpha channel.

 SDL_QueryTexture() has been removed.
 The properties of the texture can be queried using SDL_PROP_TEXTURE_FORMAT_NUMBER, SDL_PROP_TEXTURE_ACCESS_NUMBER, SDL_PROP_TEXTURE_WIDTH_NUMBER, and SDL_PROP_TEXTURE_HEIGHT_NUMBER.
 A function SDL_GetTextureSize() has been added to get the size of the texture as floating point values.

 Mouse and touch events are no longer filtered to change their coordinates, instead you